wpendl99/.github/profile/developmentEssentials/console/console.md

 ls
 ```

 The better you get at working within the console the more efficent your programming will be.
-When you are done experimenting submit a discription of something your found interesting.
+When you are done experimenting, submit a discription of something your found interesting to the Canvas assignment.